I. Vietnamese Legislation on Copyright and Related Rights

 (ii) Organizations and individuals who assign tasks to authors or who enter into contracts with authors;

 (ii) Foreign organizations and individuals whose works to be protected were first published in Vietnam and not yet published in any other country, or whose works were published in Vietnam within thirty days from the date of the first publication in another country; and

-2.5 Property and Personal Rights of Copyright Owners and/or Authors
+6. Property and Personal Rights of Copyright Owners and/or Authors

 An author and/or copyright owner shall be entitled to certain “property” rights and “personal” rights, as the case may be.

 (4) to protect the integrity of the work, to allow or not allow other persons to alter, garble or distort the contents of the work by any means that prejudice against author’s honor and prestige.

 An individual or organization may use a published copyright work for “non-commercial purposes” without the permission of the author and without paying royalties provided such use does not adversely affect the normal exploitation of the work and does not cause any detriment to the author’s enjoyment of copyright in the work.
 The author’s name and the origin of the work must, however, be mentioned.

-(x) Importing 1 copy of others’ works for personal use.
+10. Import copies of others’ works for personal use.

-2.8 Assignment and Licensing of Copyright
+IV.
+Assignment and Licensing of Copyright in Vietnam

 An author or copyright holder of a work can transfer all or any of the property rights and the right to publish the work, or given written permission to others to do so in respect of that work to another person or to license another person to use such copyrights or related rights.
 A licensee to the licensed copyrights or related rights over the work may sub-license such rights in respect of that work upon the consent of the author (or of the copyright holder).